 Have they been out in the heat and humidity?
 Has a watering system sprinkled the packets with water?
 I trust the seed companies mentioned above to be pros when it comes to properly storing seeds until they’re ready to sell.

-It’s too early in the season for blisters, splinters, and dried out hands!
+It’s too early in the season for blisters, splinters, and dried-out hands!
 If you don’t have a pair of gardening gloves, then that should be your next purchase.

 Get to digging!

 Do you prefer to plant your seeds directly in the ground?
 Growing in pots or raised beds?
 Whatever the case, a set of heavy-duty hand tools are necessary.
-The set pictured above have a lifetime warranty and their manufacturer, Fiskars, makes my favorite set of gardening shears.
+The set pictured above has a lifetime warranty and their manufacturer, Fiskars, makes my favorite set of gardening shears.

 If you’re buying tools like this in person, look for something very good quality.
 I’ve had frustrating experiences with tools falling apart and wooden handles drying out after a couple of seasons.